What is DeFi? Complete Guide 2025

 2. Lending and Borrowing

-DeFi lending protocols allow users to lend their crypto assets to earn interest or borrow against their holdings:
+Peer-to-peer lending platforms allow users to lend their digital assets to earn interest or borrow against their holdings:

-• Aave - Leading lending protocol with innovative features
+• Aave - Leading lending platform with innovative features

-• Compound - Pioneer in DeFi lending with algorithmic interest rates
+• Compound - Pioneer in decentralised lending with algorithmic interest rates

-• MakerDAO - Decentralised lending protocol that issues DAI stablecoin
+• MakerDAO - Decentralised lending platform that issues DAI stablecoin

 3. Yield Farming

-Yield farming involves providing liquidity to DeFi protocols in exchange for rewards, often in the form of governance tokens.
-Popular yield farming platforms include:
+Yield farming involves providing liquidity to protocols in exchange for rewards, often in the form of governance tokens.
+Popular liquidity mining platforms include:

 • Convex Finance - Boosted Curve rewards

-• Pendle - Yield trading and fixed-rate products
+• Pendle - Return trading and fixed-rate products

 4. Staking and Liquid Staking

-• Lido - Liquid staking for Ethereum and other networks
+• Lido - Liquid delegation for Ethereum and other networks

-• Frax Finance - Stablecoin protocol with staking rewards
+• Frax Finance - Stablecoin platform with delegation rewards

 5. Derivatives and Synthetic Assets

-AccessRequires bank account, credit checkOpen to anyone with crypto wallet
+AccessRequires bank account, credit checkOpen to anyone with digital wallet

 ControlBanks control your fundsYou control your funds